KinesCeTI: A Modular and Size-Adaptable Force Feedback Glove with Interchangeable Actuation for the Index and Thumb: Force Feedback Gloves: Design Considerations and State of the Art

-Ideally, every DOF would be both sensed and susceptible to feedback.
-In practice, the limited space on the hand, the high number of DOFs and technological constraints (particularly in actuation) require trade-offs.
-Moreover, actuated DOFs are not inherently a binary feature (force vs no-force) but involve various qualitative dimensions, required for achieving complete kinesthetic feedback.
-Some authors, like Wang et al. \cite{wang2018toward}, have analyzed such aspects.
-In this work, we present an expanded version of different force feedback dimensions: \begin{itemize} \item{\textbf{Feedback direction}, being some systems capable of feedback in only one direction for a single DOF (e.g., resistance during hand closing), while the ideal system would enable bidirectional feedback.
-Moreover, bidirectional systems may provide force in both directions simultaneously or at either of them at a particular moment.} \item{\textbf{Transition between states}.
-Being the actuation system capable of switching seamlessly and immediately between the free motion and the feedback states.
-Such feature requires backdrivability, in order to experience minimal resistance when no force is provided, while enabling immediate feedback when required.} \item{\textbf{Stiffness generation}.
-To recreate different types of objects and interactions, the system should render a wide range of stiffness profiles, from soft objects (e.g., foam) to rigid boundaries (e.g., a glass surface).} \item{\textbf{Type of force}.
-Systems may generate passive force, which resist motion (e.g., friction and brake mechanisms), or active forces, that in addition can induce movement.
-The latter offers a broader range of feedback capabilities, although at the expense of increasing complexity.} \end{itemize}
+Within this framework, the most restrictive design aspects are motion tracking and haptics.
+Regarding feedback modalities, this work focuses exclusively on kinesthetic feedback and does not address tactile or thermal modalities.
+Even with this limited approach, motion tracking and force feedback must address the multiple DOFs of the hand.
+In the context of glove design, DOFs can be classified as passive, sensed and feedback DOFs.
+Each type entails increasing demands in terms of weight, volume, power and complexity.
+While ideally all DOFs would be sensed and actuated, practical constraints such as limited space, high DOF count, and technological constraints require trade-offs.
+Moreover, actuated DOFs are not inherently a binary feature (force vs no-force) but involve various qualitative dimensions for complete kinesthetic feedback.
+Building on prior analyses (Wang et al. \cite{wang2018toward}), this work presents an expanded set of force feedback dimensions: \begin{itemize} \item{\textbf{Feedback direction}: some devices apply unidirectional force for a given DOF (e.g., resistance during hand closing), whereas an ideal system enables force in both directions, either alternately or simultaneously.} \item{\textbf{Transition between states}: seamless and rapid switching between free motion and force feedback, with high backdrivability when no force is required.} \item{\textbf{Stiffness generation}: rendering stiffness profiles ranging from compliant objects (e.g., foam) to rigid boundaries (e.g., glass surfaces).} \item{\textbf{Type of force}: passive systems resisting motion (e.g., friction and braking mechanisms) versus active devices capable of inducing movement.} \end{itemize}